-For Daniel Vernall of Calibre Group it's making his mark on the world by creating something that will be on this earth longer than he will.
+Daniel Vernall of Calibre Group is driven to make his mark on the world by creating something that will be on this earth longer than he will.

 “The whole reason I got into this role was because I always wanted to put my little mark on the world.”

 It’s safe to say, Daniel, 30, has already made a mark on the world and continues to do so, in the form of engineering.

 Daniel is the senior civil engineer and project manager at Calibre, which is one of our coworking businesses here in the Soda Inc. coworking space.

 Calibre is an engineering consultancy firm.
 They are an Australian owned business, with around 300 employees in Australia and 160 here in New Zealand.

 Calibre, in a nutshell, help with any strand of engineering, that could be, designing high rises, land developments, expressways or bridges.